 The 2021-22 edition has been thoroughly updated once more, with all tax rates, allowances and exemptions adjusted as appropriate.
 The new edition also includes: full analysis of the Supreme Court decision in the Staveley case, and the IHT impact re pension transfers; further consideration of avoiding problems when a trustee becomes mentally incapacitated; updated trust disclosure requirements; etc.

 Now in its tenth edition, this is one of our enduringly popular titles.

 "Worth its weight in gold ... .
 The contents table is awesome." – AccountingWeb review of earlier edition

 "Useful and practical, and it succeeds in explaining complex subjects in a clear and concise way." – Taxation review of earlier edition

-John Woolley LLB, barrister, FCII, CTA (Fellow), TEP is a director of Technical Connection Ltd. Read more here.
+John Woolley LLB, barrister, FCII, CTA (Fellow), TEP is a director of Wooltech Ltd. Read more here.

 Marcia Banner is a Senior Tax and Trust Consultant at Technical Connection Ltd. Read more here.